-In most cases, you’ll be able to manage your baby’s natal teeth at home by gently wiping the tooth and gum area with a damp cloth and checking for any injuries.
+In most cases, you’ll be able to manage your newborn’s natal teeth at home by gently wiping the tooth and gum area with a damp cloth and checking for any injuries.

-If your doctor is worried about the tooth (or teeth) falling out, or has concerns about other medical conditions, they may recommend that the tooth (or teeth) be removed.
+If your doctor is worried about natal teeth falling out, or has concerns about other medical conditions, they may recommend that the tooth (or teeth) be removed.

 How many babies are born with a full set of teeth?